You add disks to a storage system to increase the number of hot spares, to add space to an aggregate, or to replace disks.

 - Install one or more disks according to the hardware guide for your disk shelf or the hardware and service guide for your storage system.

-The new disks are not recognized until they are assigned to a system.
+The new disks are not recognized until they are assigned to a system and pool.
 You can assign the new disks manually, or you can wait for Data ONTAP to automatically assign the new disks if your system follows the rules for disk autoassignment.

-- After the new disks have all been recognized, verify their addition and their ownership information by entering the following command: storage disk show -spare
+- After the new disks have all been recognized, verify their addition and their ownership information by entering the following command: disk show -v

-You should see the new disks, owned by the correct system, listed as hot spare disks.
+You should see the new disks, owned by the correct system and in the correct pool, listed as hot spare disks.

-- You can zero the newly added disks now, if needed, by entering the following command: storage disk zerospares
+- You can zero the newly added disks now, if needed, by entering the following command: disk zero spares

 Note: Disks that have been used previously in a Data ONTAP aggregate must be zeroed before they can be added to another aggregate.
 Zeroing the disks now can prevent delays in case you need to quickly increase the size of an aggregate.
 The disk zeroing command runs in the background and can take hours to complete, depending on the size of the non-zeroed disks in the system.